hongxinli/Dijit-Tree-CheckBox/Store-Models.md

 cbtree stores, implements the `cbtree/store/api/Store` API offering the functionality to query the back-end servers file system, add lazy loading and provide limited support for store write operations.
-Please refer to the [File Store](File-Store) documentation for details.
+Please refer to the [File Store](File-Store) documentation for details and examples.

 Because the content of a File Store is treated as read-only, that is, you can't add new items to the store, any attempt to do so will throw an exception.
 You can